 We will email and let you know if you were not eligible for any of your preferences, and advise what your options might be.
 All of our successful enabling program graduates are guaranteed an offer to a select number of degrees, so please take a look at what is available.

 It is strongly recommended that you include a degree from the guaranteed admission programs list in your preferences.

 Unfortunately if you do not successfully complete your enabling studies we are unlikely able to offer you a place in one of our undergraduate degrees.
-In this situation we recommend you contact the English Language and Foundation Studies office on 1800 353 775 to discuss your options.
+In this situation we recommend you contact the Pathways and Academic Learning Support Centre on 1800 353 775 to discuss your options.